-Town by Town Snapshot: Winchelsea
+Town by town snapshot: Winchelsea

-Situated where the Barwon River crosses the highway, the area attracted pastoralists in the 1830s, some of whom later became prominent landholders.
+Situated where the Barwon River crosses the highway, the area originally attracted pastoralists in the 1830s, some of whom later became prominent landholders.

 Two years after the settlement of Melbourne, the Austin brothers took up their Barwon Park pastoral run, Thomas Armytage took up his Ingleby run and Henry Hopkins took up his Wormbete run in the Winchelsea area.

-A town was surveyed in 1850s, and named Winchelsea, probably after the seaside port in Sussex, England.
+A town was surveyed in the 1850s, and named Winchelsea, probably after the seaside port in Sussex, England.

 More momentous things happened at Austin’s Barwon Park when he imported wild rabbits for acclimatisation in 1859.

 They became particularly successful progenitors of some of Australia’s rabbit plagues.